 Braking problems are also notorious in 4th generation 4Runners, especially in the 2003-2005 model years.
 Many owners have complained about issues in the front brake calipers and front brakes, warping problems, and premature wear in the front brake rotor and brake master cylinder.

 Automatic Transmission Problems

-Automatic transmission issues are common in 1990-2016 Toyota 4Runner models.
+Automatic transmission issues are common in Toyota 4Runner models that were rolled out in 1990-2011 and 2016.
 Many owners have reported that their SUV reverts to manual shifting, won’t shift into overdrive, or won’t shift into drive at the initial start-up.
 Most of these problems lead to a loss of power and rough shifting.